Now, Your Child may be in the head-down position, with the head getting closer to your pelvis.

 The most common symptom in this trimester is most likely the increased urge to urinate.

 By now, the increase in blood flow may have gotten to its peak, so those symptoms associated with it may still be present.
-Your extra 50% blood volume helps nourish Your Baby and will cover for the blood you’ll lose during childbirth.
+Your extra 50% blood volume helps nourish Your Child and will cover for the blood you’ll lose during childbirth.

 What you can do